 The alternatives to bed rails that we’ll be discussing in this article include roll guards, bed wedges, foam bumpers, concave mattresses, posey beds, grab bars, ceiling trapeze, platform beds and adjustable beds.
 Some are to help seniors from falling out of bed and others are to assist them getting in and out of bed.

 Each of these alternatives has its own advantages and disadvantages, so it is crucial for a senior or family member to consider the specific needs and preferences of individual adults when deciding on an appropriate bed safety solution.

 Ultimately, the best option will depend on a number of factors, including age, mobility level, medical conditions, and the overall safety risks associated with each alternative.

 Just to keep things clear, bed rails for seniors are also known as adult bed guards, bed safety handles, bed safety rails and assisting rails.

-Are Bed Rails Safe For Elderly Adults?
+Unveiling the Truth: Are Bed Rails Really Safe for Elderly Adults?

 When elderly adults are unable to get in and out of bed on their own, an adult bed guard can help keep them from falling or rolling off the mattress.

 Although a safety bed rail may seem like an ideal solution, even the best bed rails have some potential dangers that you should be aware of before making a decision about using them for yourself or an aging loved one.

 One of the main dangers of bed rails is that they can actually trap a person in the bed.
 If an elderly adult becomes tangled in the railings, they could be at risk for serious injuries or even death.